archi-singhal2023/News-Content-Agent/README.md

 ## What it does

-1. **Discovers** current news topics automatically across categories (Politics, Tech, Finance, Sports, Science) — no hardcoded topic list.
+1. **Discovers** current news topics automatically across categories through agents(Politics, Tech, Finance, Sports, Science).
 2. **Triages** each topic: does this story need deep context (a war, a policy change) or is it self-contained (a sports result, a routine announcement)?
 3. **Researches** the topic by generating angle-specific search queries (History, Economics, Geopolitics, etc. — chosen dynamically per topic, not fixed), searching trusted news domains, fetching full article text, and filtering out irrelevant or low-quality sources.
 4. **Analyzes** each angle, synthesizing multiple sources into a clear paragraph — grounded only in what the sources actually say, never fabricated.